quantumJLBass/boa-fraud/profiles/addresses/US/STATES/FLORIDA/7916 EVOLUTIONS WAY, STE 210, TRINITY, FL, 34655-9900/7916 EVOLUTIONS WAY, STE 210, TRINITY, FL, 34655-9900.md

 
 
 3 years ago
-I’ve been using BHHS for more than 5 years to take care of my rental in Waterside St. Pete, Joe Nix has been my agent since inception.
+I've been using BHHS for more than 5 years to take care of my rental in Waterside St. Pete, Joe Nix has been my agent since inception.
 He and his team are always on hand to help out and they make life so easy for us.
 Very professional outfit.
 I would have no problem recommending them.

 
 Like